 If you host a guest, leverage their network and expertise for a guest post.
 This content can be a more in-depth version of the webinar or a topic tangential to the central theme.
 For example, if you host a sales-centric webinar with an expert, publish a follow-up post on their top 10 tips for successful sales outreach.
 If the blog gains traction and resonates with your audience, you could even build a blog series around each of the individual tips.

-If the topic is robust enough, you could also create an in-depth report or eBook as a compliment.
+If the topic is robust enough, you could also create an in-depth report or ebook as a complement.
 Similar to blog content, this supplemental asset could follow the general presentation outline or dive deep into one specific area.
 An asset like this is also a great value-add as a follow-up in your post-webinar email.